sw4/ngChart/README.md

 <ng-chart ng-controller='yourController' data='data' x='category' y='y' margin="40"></ng-chart>
 ```

-Where `ng-controller` is the name of the controller to use to source cahrt data.
+Where `ng-controller` is the name of the controller to use to source chart data.

 #####Attributes#####